 Chvrches outright wins my "Album of the Summer" title with their recent release Screen Violence.
-They might be my favorite active artists, although it's tough, and I've loved every one of their albums, to the point where it's genuinely difficult for me to rank them.
+They might be my favorite active artists (although that's a tough call), and I've loved every one of their albums, to the point where it's genuinely difficult for me to rank them.
 I will say that this one felt both darker and more dramatic in tone while also being pop-ish in actual sound, which is an interesting balance to hit.
 As far as specific songs go, I think the first seven are all pretty stellar, with the final three only being a minor slowdown, but "How To Not Drown" is now one of my favorite songs in their discography.
 The big ringing piano chords, the building tension, the soaring vocals on the chorus, every part of it is just incredible, and Robert Smith provides the perfect guest vocals in a match made in heaven.
 I knew that one would have to be on the playlist, but it was genuinely difficult to pick two other songs to go with it, though, the rest of them are just so strong.

 My runners-up for album of the summer: SAWAYAMA by Rina Sawayama is pop that dabbles in a bunch of different styles and goes super hard in each experiment, and it’s a joy to listen to as a result; it’s genuinely difficult to pick songs to represent it, because it covers such a wide range of sounds.
 We Are the Union’s Ordinary Life is a ska-pop punk bit that never drags, and hits nice heights with songs like “Make It Easy” and “Morbid Obsessions”.
 And Porter Robinson’s long-awaited second album Nurture is a little on the long side, but I think avoids getting too dragged down by its length, with top tracks “Mirror” and “Something Comforting” (they were singles, so they made my 2020 list) swooping in to provide a big climax.